What is alumina

 - Calcined alumina and polishing alumina 10 Almatis Mtl

-WHERE TO BUY BAUXITE AND ALUMINA IN Canada
+WHERE TO BUY ALUMINA IN Canada

-Need to know where to get bauxite?
+Need to know where to get alumina?
 With convenient locations across the United States and Canada, Brenntag North America is perfectly positioned to ship bauxite to your facility in the most expeditious, cost-effective manner.
 Our combination of specialized distribution channels, industry-best expertise, extensive product selection, and world-class customer service make us the best choice for all your ingredient and chemical solution needs.

 Contact us to learn more about our bauxite product selection and how it can benefit your manufacturing operation today.